vista-art/fragmentcolor/docs/api/texture/mipmap/hidden/build_swift.md

 Swift override for `Mipmap::build`.
 The Swift binding (uniffi constructor) takes positional args `(bytes: Data, format: TextureFormat,
 size: Size?)` with `size` optional.
-The override sticks to native positional Swift syntax — wrapping the call in a Rust-style tuple (`build((bytes, format, size))`) crashes the swift-frontend type checker (see CI healthcheck failures up to 87e61e5a).
+The override sticks to native positional Swift syntax.
+Wrapping the call in a Rust-style tuple (`build((bytes, format, size))`) crashes the swift-frontend type checker (see CI healthcheck failures up to 87e61e5a).